Ukraine says North Korean troops to join Russia – DW – 11/01/2024

 Moscow and Pyongyang maintained close relations during the Cold War.
 Putin and Kim picked up on this again after Moscow launched the war in Ukraine.

-North Korea's support for Russia became clear early on when the country voted against the resolution condemning the Russian attack on Ukraine at the UN General Assembly in early March 2022 — one of only five countries to do so.
+North Korea's support for Russia became clear early on when the country was one of only five to vote against the resolution condemning Russia's attack on Ukraine at the UN General Assembly in March 2022.

 By closing ranks with Russia, the internationally isolated North Korea was able to obtain urgently needed goods and technology, while Putin received ammunition and weapons for his army.